 - “As you’re filling out an application, creating a resume or cover letter, or before you interview, make sure to do your research.
 Many students [here today] already know what Nature Consortium is and have specific questions when they get to the table.
 That’s great!
 It means we don’t have to start at square one – that we can instead have a really in-depth and beneficial conversation.” –Monica Thomas, Nature Consortium

-To know more, read the complete article on our 2015 Career Fair.
+To learn more, read the complete article on our 2015 Career Fair.

 Information for Employers

-Connect with future environmental professionals at the annual UW Environmental Career Fair, which attracts over 500 undergraduate students and recent alumni from a range of environmental fields and disciplines.
+Connect with future environmental professionals at the annual UW Environmental Career Fair, which attracts hundreds of students and recent alumni from a range of environmental fields and disciplines.
 Whether you are building your contact list for future hires, recruiting interns, or hiring right now, come share your organization’s professional opportunities.
-Annually over 450 students graduate from the UW College of the Environment with degrees in the following areas:
+Annually over 400 students graduate from the UW College of the Environment with degrees in the following areas:

 - Aquatic & Fishery Sciences